coronel08/my-notes/notes/docs/aws.md

 Lifecycle policies move data around to different storage classes based on time <br>

 ### EBS
 * Elastic Block Store (EBS) - behave like physical hard drives. up to 16TiB, stores blocks which is better for example editing video where only some blocks change.
 Attach to EC2 and are a Zone level resource.
 Used for storing Amazon RDS databases.
 More expensive than S3.
-Cannot be attached to multiple compute resources at a time.
+    * Cannot be attached to multiple compute resources at a time.
+Free tier offers 30gb per month
     * Types
         * GP2/GP3: General Purpose SSD
         * IO1/IO2: High performance SSD for low latency and high throughput.
 Need more than 16,000 IOPS
         * ST1: Low Cost HDD designed for frequently accessed.
 Data Warehouse
         * SC1: Low cost HDD less frequently accessed workloads
     * Security - supports both in flight encryption and at rest using KMS
+    * Option to delete on termination

 ### S3
 Objects = files and buckets = directories